 Distillation is a very simple process that takes a little bit of time but is quick and easy to do with the right appliance.
 Distilling your own water at home can save you a lot of money compared to buying bottled water.

 This is exactly why we made the switch back in 2018.
 We were buying numerous bottles of water each week for drinking water as our tap water tasted bad and smelt bad.
 We also used a TDS meter we’d ordered from eBay to measure the total number of dissolved solids in our tap water and it came back with a reading of 220 ppm.
-This means there were over 200 different dissolved substances in our tap water.
+This means there were 220 different dissolved substances in our tap water.
 Yuck!

 Becoming more health conscious, eating a vegan diet, and choosing as much organic food as possible, it was only natural we started questioning what was in our tap water, especially as sometimes it smelt bad or didn’t ever taste quite fresh, not in comparison to bottled water.